Nurturing the written word for the adults and children of our community.

 But when my first year in Florida turned into my second, and my second turned into my third, I learned that there was something more to Florida.
 I found myself wanting to bring the Manhattan cultural life to Palm Beach.
 I found myself wanting to give back to a community who had welcomed me with no questions asked.
 The air here is soft and warm.
 I feel like Hemingway….writing to the sway of the palm trees…adopted cat at my feet, occasional vodka at my side (but only after 6 EST time.)

 What happens next?
 With Donald Trump as our President, and Mar-a-lago his ‘happy place,’ Palm Beach has become a brand.
 The world’s eyes are upon us.
 We have possibilities and visibility like never before.
 Let’s be a voice for change.
-Or a voice for reading.
+Or at least a voice for reading.

 As a young girl I admired Peggy Guggenheim, the great art collector, whose photograph sits on my desk as inspiration.
 In the 1930s Peggy stormed into her friend Picasso’s studio in Paris when her mission for months was to buy a painting a day during the time of World War when painters were desperate to sell their works.
 When the Germans attacked, I loved that Peggy sat in a Paris cafe sipping champagne as the city was being bombed.
 I loved that she stashed her friends’ paintings – – Picasso, Max Ernst, Magritte, Man Ray, Dali, Chagall, – the ones that the Louvre had rendered worthless, into a barn in the French countryside…Just in case they might ever gain notoriety.